Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Introduction

 The core of the paper is devoted to the analysis of the proposed algorithm.
 We study the approximation, via the nested particle filtering scheme, of 1-dimensional statistics of the posterior distribution of the system parameters.
-Under mild assumptions, we prove that the $L_p$ norms of the approximation errors vanish with rate proportional to $\frac{1}{\sqrt{N}} + \frac{1}{\sqrt{M}}$, where $N$ and $M$ are the number of samples in the parameter space and the number of particles in the state space (per second-layer filter), respectively.
+Under regularity assumptions, we prove that the $L_p$ norms of the approximation errors vanish with rate proportional to $\frac{1}{\sqrt{N}} + \frac{1}{\sqrt{M}}$, where $N$ and $N \times M$ are the number of samples in the parameter space and the number of particles in the state space, respectively.
 This result also holds for the approximation of the joint posterior distribution of the parameters and the state variables.
-By imposing some additional assumptions, we find a positive lower bound, that holds uniformly over time and the total number of particles, $N \times M$, for the normalised effective sample size of the outer particle filter.